Supreme Court sides with ex-Cuomo aide, others convicted of corruption related to ‘Buffalo Billion’

 In the second case, which also involved Aiello, the court ruled for him and for developers Louis Ciminelli and Joseph Gerardi and Alain Kaloyeros, formerly one of Cuomo’s top economic development advisers.
 The court in an opinion by Justice Clarence Thomas said that the basis for their fraud convictions was faulty.

-The group’s prison terms had been put on hold while their case was appealed.
+The group’s prison terms had been put on hold while their case was appealed and the decision makes it more likely that this is the end of the case.